dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 ## Test metrics

 The following steps explain how to test and manually query your metrics.
+Currently, you can only manually test your metrics using the CLI (dbt Cloud IDE support coming soon)

 1. Make sure you have the [MetricFlow CLI](/docs/build/metricflow-cli) installed and up to date.
-2. Run `mf validate-configs` to validate the changes before committing them.
+2. In the CLI, run `mf validate-configs` to validate the changes before committing them.
 3. Run `mf query --metrics <metric_name> --group-by <dimension_name>` to manually query the metrics and dimensions.
 4. Verify that the metric values are what you expect.
 You can view the generated SQL if you type `--explain` in the CLI.
 5. Commit and merge the code changes that contain the metric definitions.